 By using ketones for energy instead of sugar, your blood glucose and triglycerides should decrease.
 A study in 2005 from Duke University reported that most of their subjects reduced or discontinued their diabetes medication by the end of the study.

 This benefit is probably the primary use of the ketogenic diet today.
 But why is the process of eating a diet primarily of fat so effective for losing weight?

-Through this process of ketosis, your body becomes a fat burning machine rather than running off of sugar.
-So, you’ll be burning fat constantly even while you sleep.
+Through this process of ketosis, your body becomes a fat burning machine rather than running off of glucose.
+You’ll be burning fat constantly even while you sleep.
 Ketosis also lowers your hunger levels and reduces cravings with time.

 The diet leaves you satiated.
 Fats are filling.
 Consequently, you’ll eat less overall and lose weight.
 Exercise won’t be required for weight loss because your body will continually burn fat.
 But, if you want to lose weight faster, exercise is recommended.

 IS KETO SAFE LONG TERM?

 Though studies show that the ketogenic diet can help you lose weight, the long-term effects of the diet have not been studied extensively.
 There are actually only a few studies currently in scientific literature that attempt to show how this diet affects you in the long run.

 Those few studies have looked at mice rather than people, and the studies only evaluated the mice for a period of less than two years.
 These studies did not find that the mice’s health changed, but it’s difficult to say this study would hold true for humans.
 Also, the length of the study was relatively short-term.